StaxPy/Advection/README.md

 ## Particle settings

-At the moment, only of the Minecraft particle types are supported : **"dust"** and **"effect"** (newly entity effect).
+At the moment, only one of the Minecraft particle types are supported : **"dust"** and **"effect"** (newly entity effect).
 You can create an issue to let me know if you need other types.

 Using dust, you can change the particle size.
 (Unfortunatly, Minecraft doesnt have a size parameter for the "effect" particles)